Net Promoter Score: The Best and Most Humbling Way to Improve Yourself and your Business

 The faster you distribute the feedback link, the higher the response rate.
 For an event, send your survey later that night.
 For a product, the timing is less clear.
 Measuring it too early can result in misleading scores.

-When I was Chief Product Officer at Keaton Row, a personal online styling platform, we asked the NPS question immediately after our customers had received their personalized digital lookbook — a collection of recommended clothes, curated by a stylist, based on the client’s body shape, style preferences, and needs.
+When I was Chief Product Officer at Keaton Row, an online personal styling platform, we asked the NPS question immediately after our customers had received their personalized digital lookbook — a collection of recommended clothes, curated by a stylist, based on the client’s body shape, style preferences, and needs.
 Our initial NPS scores were in the 70s — a ridiculously high score for an early stage startup.

 Later on, we began measuring NPS 30 days after the customer had signed up.
 We were horrified to learn that our NPS had dropped to the low teens (and in some bad months, negative).
 How was that possible when the initial NPS was so high?
 It turns out, after our customer shopped from her lookbook, she experienced issues with out-of-stocks, the returns process, and customer service responsiveness.
 As harsh as it was to accept, the 30-day NPS was our truest score, as it was an accurate measure of our customer’s full experience with our service.